bandyt-group/drumbeat/README.md

 ## Software Requirements

-The package development version is tested on *Linux* operating systems.
-The developmental version of the package has been tested on the following systems:
+The DRUMBEAT package was developed and tested on *Linux* operating systems:

 Linux: Arch 6.5.3, Red

-The CRAN package should be compatible with Windows, Mac, and Linux operating systems.

 Before setting up the DRUMBEAT  package, users should have the following python packages installed: